 Look at the Xinjiang province as an example once again.
 The geographic area is characterized by a surging number of hydroelectric plants built within the last decade.
 That growth has outstripped the growth in energy infrastructure, which is what led to the recent power crash.

-Were it not for the incentive to produce those hydroelectric plants thanks to the enormous boom in Bitcoin mining there, the investments in hydropower would have never been seen.
+Were it not for the incentive to produce those hydroelectric plants thanks to the enormous boom in cryptocurrency mining there, the investments in hydropower would have never been seen.
 Instead, that energy would have remained undeveloped or even stranded.

-In India, the same rapid renewable energy development is happening with wind and solar facilities.
+In India, the same rapid renewable energy development is happening with wind power and solar facilities.
 Bitcoin, it appears, has become one of the keys to getting local renewable energy more quickly built out.